Junji Ito Collection: Production

 The anime was first announced June 30, 2017, via Junji Ito's page on the Asahi Shimbun website.
 In August, the adaptation was confirmed to be a television series with animation by Studio Deen.
 Shinobu Tagashira, known for his directorial work on Diabolik Lovers, directed and created the character design for the anime.
 The announcement also revealed that the series would adapt from two of Ito's manga collections, the 11 volume Junji Ito Masterpiece Collection and the single volume Fragments of Horror, but did not specify which stories would be adapted, as the staff wanted viewers to be surprised when the show aired.
 The series revealed its official title on October 12, 2017, and also announced that Kaoru Sawada was scripting the series, Hozumi Gōda was serving as sound director, and that Yuki Hayashi would compose the music for the series.
-The series will also include two OVAs, which will adapt Ito's Tomie manga.
+The series will also include two OVAs, which adapt from Ito's Tomie manga.